U.S. Army Command, Intelligence, Signals, Etc:

 1st Army Combat Artist:

 Art of Vietnam: See a lot of watercolor and acrylic painted like art, maybe some oils, lots of great stuff looking over the internet.
-I'm not sold this could be done out in the field! rice paddies and mountains, and triple canopied jungle do not go well with paper products, nor setting up and standing and fiddling with your paint!? what do I know?
+I'm not sold that this could be done out in the field! rice paddies and mountains, and triple canopied jungle do not go well with paper products, nor setting up and standing and fiddling with your paint!?
+What do I know?

 Art of Vietnam: The different mediums one could use, Pen, Pencil, Acrylic and oil paint, and chalk, did not have 3D or a way to computer-generated them, so it was done by hand in-country.